scalessio/CrowdSpectrumizer/README.md

 # A Framework for Spectrum Classification using Crowdsensing Platforms
-The repository contains the code and data of the paper "A Framework for Spectrum Classification using Crowdsensing Platforms" by
+The repository contains the code and dataset link of the paper "A Framework for Spectrum Classification using Crowdsensing Platforms" by
 A. Scalingi, D. Giustiniano, R. Calvo-Palomino, N. Apostolakis and G. Bovet.
 Please cite the paper if you plan to use it in your publication.

 ## Abstract